Psychology & Sustainability

 Content

-Sustainability science is an interdisciplinary field of research.
-The majority of disciplines in this field of research approach the topic of sustainability from a natural, social, or cultural science perspective with a focus on social-ecological systems.
-Psychology, as the scientific discipline of human perception and behaviour investigates psychological processes on the level of individuals that are part of these social-ecological systems.
-Thus, sustainability psychology deals with cognitive (e.g. problem-solving), motivational (e.g. self-regulation), and emotional (e.g. fear) processes, the interplay of these processes, and how these psychological processes translate into behavioural drivers or barriers towards sustainable development.
+Psychology, as the scientific discipline of human perception and behaviour investigates psychological processes at the level of individuals who are part of these social-ecological systems.
+Thus, psychology in the context of sustainability is concerned with cognitive (e.g., problem-solving), motivational (e.g., self-regulation), and emotional (e.g., fear) processes, the interplay between these processes, and how these psychological processes translate into behavioural drivers or barriers towards sustainable development.

-The programme follows four guiding principles to establish psychology’s interdisciplinary exchange with sustainability science: The programme adopts a multi-level perspective, uses an interdisciplinary approach, adopts a focus on problems and solutions, and adds a bottom-up (individual-to-system) approach to the well-established top-down (system-to-individual) perspective commonly pursued in the field of sustainability science.
-By establishing this integrative approach towards sustainability and environmental psychology, Leuphana University and the University of Groningen offer an exceptional Double Degree Master programme in Europe and beyond.
+The programme follows four guiding principles to establish an interdisciplinary exchange between psychology and sustainability science: The programme adopts a multi-level perspective, uses an interdisciplinary approach, focuses on problems and solutions, and adds a bottom-up (individual-to-system) approach to the well-established top-down (system-to-individual) perspective commonly pursued in the field of sustainability science.

-Here you can find further information on the course content of the Masters programme Psychology & Sustainability.
+Here you can find further information on the course content of the Master's programme Psychology & Sustainability.

 Structure